 About verse 1:25 of the Srimad Bhagavad Gita

 Many of us have surely had situations in life, when we felt that there was something deep in our mind that disturbed us but we did not know what it was.
 We would break our heads trying to figure out the cause of the uncomfortable feeling that was bothering us but we would rarely succeed in doing so on our own.
-When such situations became unbearable, we would usually go to elders, friends or professionals for counsel so that they could help us feel better.
+When such situations became unbearable, we usually go to elders, friends or professionals for counsel so that they could help us feel better.

 What happens when a person’s mind is ‘poisoned’ due to the influence of detrimental thoughts?
 How does one clear the mind and calm it?